-Pierce Transit currently operates an active fleet of 195 buses, 360 vanpool vehicles, and 90 SHUTTLE (paratransit) vehicles.
+Pierce Transit currently operates an active fleet of 202 buses, 273 vanpool vehicles, and 26 SHUTTLE (paratransit) vehicles.
 Revenue vehicles are replaced on a regular cycle.
 The replacement schedule meets or exceeds Federal Transit Administration (FTA) requirements that a vehicle not be removed from service prior to the completion of its useful life.
 Pierce Transit has a fixed route fleet with an average age of 7.5 years.
 The agency continues to extend the useful life of its vehicles wherever possible.

-Fixed Route Buses: Pierce Transit operates a fleet of 195 buses (excluding Sound Transit vehicles).
-At present, the fleet consists of 25-foot, 30-foot, and 40-foot buses.
+Fixed Route Buses: At present, the fleet consists of 25-foot, 30-foot, and 40-foot buses.
 The 25-foot and 30-foot buses are deployed on routes appropriate to their size and maneuverability.
 Routine replacement occurs when the 40-foot vehicles reach their 16-year lifespan or 640,000 miles, per agency policy.
 Replacement of 25-foot cutaway (body-on-chassis) vehicles is done at eight years or 150,000 miles.
-No expansion of the fleet is planned in 2021 with minimal expansion (17 buses) through 2026.
+No expansion of the fleet occurred in 2021, minimal expansion (17 buses) is planned through 2027.

-2021 2022 2023 2024 2025 2026
+2022 2023 2024 2025 2026 2027

-Bus Replacement 9 15 10 19 6 9
+Bus Replacement 9 10 11 6 9 6

-Bus Expansion 0 0 0 17 0 0
+Bus Expansion 0 0 0 0 0 0